Social Media and Cookies Challenges for Online Privacy

 1. Inserted in the browser when signing up

-2. Inserted in the browser when the user lands on the Home Page but does not log in or signup.
+2. They are inserted in the browser when the user lands on the Home Page but does not log in or sign up.

-The cookies on Facebook or other social media platforms records several bits of information such as – name, email id, password, etc. It also uses a different type of cookies that record the date, time, and sites you have visited.
-With these cookies, Facebook understands user behavior like – interest, demographics, political leanings, and many other things.
+Facebook or other social media platforms use cookies to record information such as name, email ID, password, etc. They also use different cookies that record the date, time, and sites you have visited.
+With these cookies, Facebook understands user behavior, such as interest, demographics, political leanings, etc.

-Now, the question is do social media platforms cross the line that is between privacy infringement and targeted advertising?
+Now, the question is, do social media platforms cross the line between privacy infringement and targeted advertising?

-Well, the main objective of social media cookies is to help identify spammers, hackers, and cybercriminals behind unauthorized login attempts.
-Also, the cookies disable the registration of minors and even help users access their accounts that were hacked by hackers.
+The main objective of social media cookies is to help identify spammers, hackers, and cybercriminals behind unauthorized login attempts.
+Also, the cookies turn off the registration of minors and even allow users to access their accounts that hackers hacked.

-When it comes to privacy and security, Facebook and other social media platforms deny that they use logged-off cookies and sell them to third parties.
-The cookies are only used to improve the service, personalize the use of the site, and keep security at the highest level.
-Additionally, the data older than 90 days is automatically deleted.
+Regarding privacy and security, Facebook and other social media platforms deny using logged-off cookies and sell them to third parties.
+Cookies are only used to improve the service, personalize the site’s use, and maintain security at the highest level.
+Additionally, data older than 90 days is automatically deleted.

-Users can disable the cookies on the browser permanently – if they don’t want to be tracked.
-One can use add-ons and plug-ins that block unauthorized or harmful cookies.
+If users don’t want to be tracked, they can permanently disable cookies on their browser or use add-ons and plug-ins that block unauthorized or harmful cookies.

-How to protect online privacy on social media?
+How do we protect online privacy on social media?

-Well, each user is in charge of his/her privacy on social media.
-Social media platforms claim that the users can move their social media privacy from weak to strong and protect online information.
+Each user is in charge of their privacy on social media.
+Social media platforms claim that users can move their social media privacy from weak to strong and protect online information.
 However, the truth is that it is impossible to protect social media privacy.
 Before you share anything on social media, it is a must to protect your online privacy.
 Here are the Online Privacy Safety Tips that make your social media experience more rewarding.

-Go through the privacy policy and terms of usage before you sign into any social media platform and activate your account.
-Pay attention to the registering conditions on the social media platform.
+Before you sign into any social media platform and activate your account, read the privacy policy and terms of usage.
+Also, pay attention to the registration conditions on the platform.

 Features

-Familiarize yourself with the functionality of the social media site before you start sharing messages.
+Familiarize yourself with the social media site’s functionality before you start sharing messages.
 You should know who is seeing your messages and whether all the users on the platform have access to those messages.

 Default privacy settings

 Every social media platform has default privacy settings that allow users to share their information with other users.
-Adjust the default privacy settings to limit the amount of information that can be shared with other users.
+Adjust the default privacy settings to limit the details shared with other users.
 You can even turn off the location from your gadget with a few changes in the privacy settings.
 These tips make your social media account more private and

 Bottom Line

-Due to the lack of privacy on social media, you need to be very careful and take the necessary precaution to secure privacy and overcome cookies challenges.
-You need to keep yourself updated with the latest cookie policies, terms, and conditions.
+Due to the lack of privacy on social media, you need to be very careful and take the necessary precautions to secure privacy and overcome cookie challenges.
+You also need to keep yourself updated with the latest cookie policies, terms, and conditions.

-By following the above Online Privacy Safety Tips – you can draw the privacy shades to the appropriate level.
-If you are worried about managing your online privacy, you should think about installing Norton Internet Security that offers multiple layers of data protection.
+By following the above Online Privacy Safety Tips, you can adjust your privacy settings to the appropriate level.
+If you are worried about managing your online privacy, you should consider installing Norton Internet Security, which offers multiple layers of data protection.

-Besides, there are other options to protect your online privacy such as – using a secure VPN, good cyber hygiene, stronger passwords, and a trusted antivirus program.
+Besides, other options to protect your online privacy include using a secure VPN, good cyber hygiene, stronger passwords, and a trusted antivirus program.

 Related articles